Configuring Threat Defense Security Policies (2803)

 Add a Security Policy.

 Use the Education Infoblox Portal credentials to log in to the Infoblox Portal.
-Create 2 custom lists: an allowlist that only lists the domain www.infoblox.com and a blocklist that contains the entries eicar.co, eicar.stream, and eicar.pw.
+Create two custom lists: an allowlist that only lists the domain www.infoblox.com and a blocklist containing entries eicar.co, eicar.stream, and eicar.pw.

 Task 2: Creating Filters